nsching/nsching.github.io/projects/website-development.md

 layout: project
 type: project
 image: img/website1.jpg
-title: "Micromouse"
+title: "Website Development Intern"
-date: 2015
+date: 2024-01-25
 published: true
 labels:
-  - Robotics
+  - Website
-  - Arduino
+  - WordPress
-  - C++
+  - Collaboration
-summary: "My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition."
+summary: "I interned with a fitness company to collaborate with the owner and create a new website for them."
 ---

 <div class="text-center p-4">